facebook/proxygen/README.md

 is responsible for maintaining the mapping between transaction identifier and `HTTPTransaction` objects.
 Each HTTP request/response pair has a separate `HTTPTransaction` object.
-Finally, `HTTPTransaction` forwards the call to a handler object which implements `HTTPTransation::Handler`.
+Finally, `HTTPTransaction` forwards the call to a handler object which implements `HTTPTransaction::Handler`.
 The handler is responsible for implementing business logic for the request or response.